Yinying-Lisa/Finance-Project/README.md

 - Morgan Stanley
 - Wells Fargo

-I utilized adjusted closing prices to calculate returns as well as technical analysis tools such as interactive candle plot, simple moving averages, and Bollinger Bands to better understand the trends.
+I utilized adjusted closing prices to calculate returns as well as technical analysis tools such as interactive candle plot, simple moving averages, and Bollinger Bands to better understand the trends of these stocks throughout the 2008 financial crisis.